Keon-Kim-0/physics-engine.js/README.md

 # JS-Physics-Engine
-entertaining creative front end application. creative and challenging front end project.
+Entertaining creative front end application.
+Creative and challenging front end project.
-Extensive and great use of Class objects. no use of libraries, just pure javascript.
+Extensive and great use of Class objects.
+Co use of libraries, just pure javascript.